Rainwater: An Untapped Resource

 There are two general categories of water harvesting: rainwater harvesting and storm water harvesting.
 Rainwater harvesting, as the name implies, involves catching rainwater where it falls – usually on rooftops and other small catchments.

-A well-maintained gutter system is essential to prevent any water from pooling near your home.
-Keep in mind that the very foundation of your house can be at risk, if the rainwater is not effectively redirected.
-So, make sure your gutters are well-kept to avoid any potential issues.
+Additionally, you can also ask the roofing contractor to inspect the home gutter system to prevent any water from pooling.
+Keep in mind that the very foundation of your house can be at risk if the rainwater is not effectively redirected.
+So, ensure the gutters and roofs are well inspected and modified for effective rainwater harvesting.

 Storm water harvesting is another effective method of collecting water.
 It captures from ground catchments, storm drains, and even streams, rivers, or other bodies of water – this makes storm water harvesting suitable for collecting large amounts of water from wide areas.